6 Tips for a Great Flex UX: Part 4

 Hi,

-nice stuff, but still I can’t reach the source codes :( I tried to right click on the working examples, but there was no option to view the source codes.
+I tried to right click on the working examples, but there was no option to view the source codes.

 I need to use the DragScrollingCanvas example, any suggestions please?